Ducks extend win streak to 5 with 4-2 win over Blackhawks

 Erik Gustafsson and Alex DeBrincat scored in the second period, and Corey Crawford stopped 28 shots for the Blackhawks, who have dropped five straight and seven of eight.

+Chicago is 3-9-2 under Jeremy Colliton, who replaced Joel Quenneville on Nov.
+6.

+"I thought the second period was excellent," Colliton said.
+"I don't think they're better than us, just the puck went in the net.
+Frustrating."

+Montour put the Ducks on the board 20 seconds before Sprong's goal with a 54-foot wrist shot that got past a screened Crawford for his third of the season.
 The Ducks came into the game next-to-last in the NHL in first-period goals but scored a pair in the first 20 minutes for only the third time this season.

-Montour took a pass from Pontus Aberg near the blue line and fired a 54-foot wrist shot past a screened Crawford for his third of the season less than six minutes in.
-Sprong, who was acquired in a trade from Pittsburgh on Monday, then beat Crawford top shelf with a shot at a sharp angle.
+"Just finding ways.
+We feel good about ourselves.
+We're a work in progress but has confidence they have success in any building

 Gustafsson put the Blackhawks on the board seven minutes into the second when he took Duncan Keith's pass in the right faceoff circle and beat Gibson with a slap shot for his fifth.
 DeBrincat then tied it with 28 seconds remaining in the period when he took a feed from Jonathan Toews and put it into the net for his 11th.

-Kase took back the lead for Anaheim in the third when he took Carter Rowley's pass off the boards and fired a shot from the right circle.
+Kase took back the lead for Anaheim four minutes into the third when he took Carter Rowley's pass off the boards and fired a shot from the right circle for his fourth in the past nine games.
+Silfverberg then put it out of reach with an open-net goal late in the third for his sixth.

-NOTES: Anaheim C Adam Henrique extended his points streak to six straight games with an assist on Sprong's goal.
+NOTES: The teams have split their two games this season.
+Their last meeting will be Feb.
+27 in Anaheim. ...
+Kase, who has a point in seven of the last eight games, has eight career game-winning goals. ...
+Anaheim C Adam Henrique extended his points streak to six straight games with an assist on Sprong's goal.
 He has a goal and five assists in that span. ...
-Aberg has three goals and two assists in the last three games. ...
+RW Pontus Aberg has three goals and two assists in the last three games. ...
 DeBrincat has eight points (four goals, four assists) in five appearances against the Ducks.

 UP NEXT